 - Microneedling and using a hyaluronic acid serum on your lips can also help dissolve chapping and restore moisture.

 - Waxy lip balms with shea butter or other protectants should be used last, along with SPF.

 ‘Tis the season for hot chocolate, walks in the snow, and...cracked, flaky lips.
 The cold, dry winter air can wreak havoc on your lips because, unlike other areas of the skin, your lips don’t have oil and sweat glands to keep them moist.
-Here’s how to keep your lips hydrated, smooth and pucker-ready all winter long.
+Here’s how to keep your lips hydrated and smooth all winter long.

-DON'T Lick Your Lips:: Licking your lips may moisten them temporarily, but you're actually making the situation worse.
-Any moisture you transfer to your lips from your tongue is evaporated seconds later, creating a vicious cycle of licking and chapping.
+Licking your lips may moisten them temporarily, but you're actually making the situation worse.
+Any moisture you transfer to your lips from your tongue evaporates seconds later, creating a vicious cycle of licking and chapping.

-DO Add Moisture: It might seem odd to use a face serum on your lips, but our HA HYDRATING SERUM is gentle enough for even your lip area.
+It might seem odd to use a face serum on your lips, but our HA HYDRATING SERUM is gentle enough for even your lip area.
 Hyaluronic acid draws moisture out of the air and deep into the skin.
-Follow with your favorite balm to lock in moisture.
+To lock in moisture, follow with your favorite balm or apply a thin layer of oil like our SHIUNKO BLUSH FACIAL OIL.

 On their own, many lip balms don’t actually hydrate your lips because they contain only oily ingredients that create a barrier, but don’t add any moisture.
 That’s why you need to use a peel and serum first.
 Then, look for a balm with non-comedogenic emollient ingredients like shea butter or cocoa butter to lock all that moisture in.